Kaiāwhina Tiaki Tangata

 These qualifications may be available as apprenticeships.
 Careerforce oversees support workers' apprenticeships.

-- Careerforce website - information about support worker apprenticeships
+- Careerforce website - about support worker apprenticeships

-- Careerforce website - information about support worker qualifications
+- Careerforce website - about support worker qualifications

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.